K-Phoen/k-phoen.github.io/_drafts/where_should_I_work.md

 ## Why did I quit?

-When I was hired (as an « *expert-junior* »), one of my goals was to benefit from the knowledge and experience of my coworkers to improve myself.
+When I was hired, one of my personal goals was to benefit from the knowledge and experience of my coworkers to improve myself.

-*TEA* was — and still is — a company where talented people are building a relatively complex platform and where I learned a lot by their side: I improved my knowledge of PHP, I learned new languages, I developed my skills in architecture, project management and teamwork.
+*TEA* was — and still is — a company where talented people are building a relatively complex platform and where I learned a lot by their side: I improved my knowledge of PHP, I learned new languages, I helped introduce a testing culture, I developed my skills in architecture, project management and teamwork.
 I even gave [a few talks](/talks/) in some big conferences.

 But after a while, I felt like I was stagnating.